The development of Trinity will enable our capacity to rise by 50%, an additional 1,000 visitors will enjoy a stay on board each year.

 We will do the work in five stages each winter.
 This enables us to maintain our usual programme of activities and to avoid letting down guests and users.
 It also allows us to manage the project in stages and to have some fundraising and preparation time between each phase.

 Our plan is to convert the engine room into six en-suite cabins.
 We will reconfigure the light tower to form a central atrium, providing continuous stairway access from the entrance down to the lower deck, and up to the top of the tower.

 On the main deck, we propose to create a large reception area and space around the central staircase and increase the galley area.
 The toilets and showers will be relocated to the lower deck.

 The forward portion of the foredeck has been covered with a 'whaleback' roof for the storage of kit, including waterproofs (which are often damp and were previously stored inside Trinity).
-This space can be heated and dehumidified.
+This space is heated and dehumidified.
 The large anchor windlass on the foredeck has been removed to create an outside training space, especially welcome for larger groups kitting up before activities.